Sister Ping: Legal pursuit

 After a jury trial before the United States District Court for the Southern District of New York she was convicted in June 2005 on three separate counts, including one count of conspiring to commit illegal human smuggling, hostage taking, money laundering and trafficking in ransom proceeds and sentenced to 35 years in prison.

 Ping was interviewed in Danbury in June 2013 and said, “Being locked up for over 10 years allowed me to think about my previous life, my heart calmed down and I started to feel that jail was the safest place for me.
 I keep telling myself not to think much about the future and live life by the moment."
 She also said "I cannot believe they jailed me for 35 years!
 35 years!
-In a way I was killed by the FBI agents and tainted witnesses.".
+In a way I was killed by the FBI agents and tainted witnesses."

-Sister Ping served part of her sentence in Federal prison in Danbury, Connecticut (BOP #05117-055).
+Ping served part of her sentence in Federal prison in Danbury, Connecticut (BOP #05117-055).
 In 2013, it was announced that Danbury would be reverted to a male-only facility.
 In the same year, Ping was diagnosed with pancreatic cancer and transferred to the Federal Medical Center, Carswell, in Texas, to receive cancer treatment.

 Death

 Ping's health had deteriorated in prison, with high cholesterol and blood lipids; she lost 17 pounds in the last two years of her life.
-Aged 65, Ping died quietly at noon on April 24, 2014, surrounded by her family at the Federal Medical Center, Carswell, in Texas.
+Ping died on April 24, 2014, aged 65, surrounded by her family at the Federal Medical Center, Carswell, in Texas.

 Her funeral took place on May 23, 2014, at the Boe Fook Funeral Home on Canal Street in Manhattan with thousands of mourners.

 Her body was laid to rest at Kensico Cemetery in Valhalla, New York.

 Cultural references

-Sister Ping and the Golden Venture are the subject of Patrick Radden Keefe's 2009 book, The Snakehead.
+Ping and the Golden Venture are the subject of Patrick Radden Keefe's 2009 book, The Snakehead.

 The Golden Venture disaster and the lives of some of the passengers are the subject of Peter Cohn's 2006 documentary Golden Venture.

-The 2021 film Snakehead, written and directed by Evan Jackson Leong, was loosely inspired by Sister Ping.
+The 2021 film Snakehead, written and directed by Evan Jackson Leong, was loosely inspired by Ping.